bagder/http3-explained/en/h3-push.md

 (over the request stream) showing what the request looks like that the push is a response to, and then send that actual response over a new stream.

-But even when pushes have been said to be acceptable by the client before-hand, each individual pushed stream can still be canceled at any time if the client deems that suitable.
+Even when pushes have been said to be acceptable by the client before-hand, each individual pushed stream can still be canceled at any time if the client deems that suitable.
 It then sends a `CANCEL_PUSH` frame to the server.

 ## Problematic